Non-vanishing of geodesic periods of automorphic forms: Normal distribution with weighted measures

+Firstly, we will prove an effective normal distribution for the real part of geodesic periods with respect to $\mu_N'$.

-\begin{corollary} Let $f$ be a Maa{\ss} cusp form or holomorphic cusp form for $\Gamma=\SL_2(\Z)$, or $f$ a holomorphic cusp form for a general fuchsian group $\Gamma$ with a cusp.
-Then for any rectangle $\mathcal{R} \subset \C$, we have
+\begin{corollary} Let $f$ be either a real valued Hecke--Maa{\ss} cusp form of weight $0$ and level $1$, associated to a holomorphic cusp form of level $1$ or to a holomorphic cusp form of weight $2$ for a Fuchsian group $\Gamma$ of finite covolume with a cusp.
+Then for any $a<b$,